rastangineer/fibonacci-rest-api/README.md

 5. Thought process?
 6. Technical decisions?
    * What is the maximun index `n` allowed.
+     * In theory, it shouldn't have a limit.
+So it's important to be able to handle big values for `n`.
    * Harcoded Fibonacci series?
 Or Fibonacci series generated on each request.
 7. Optimizations
    * After initial tests with `recursive programming` I have found that this a very time consuming method, the bigger the parameter the longer it takes to generate the fibonacci series.